 If your Microsoft account has been compromised – or hacked – it means that someone has stolen your password and might be using your account to access your personal info or send spam.
 We can help you recover your account and help prevent it from being hacked again.

 For more information about Microsoft accounts, see What is a Microsoft account?

 If you can still sign in to your Microsoft account, you should change your password immediately, so whoever stole your old password can no longer use it.
-Under Account security, next to Password, tap or click Change, then follow the instructions.
+Tap or click the Security & password page, tap or click Change your password, then follow the instructions.

 Adding security info to your account can make it easier to recover your account if someone else takes control of it or you forget your password.
 As this info is used for your safety, it's a good idea to add as much info as you can.

 Sign in to your Microsoft account, and go to the Security & password

 Under Security info helps keep your account secure, follow the instructions to add or update different types of security info (such as an alternative email address or phone number).

 See all support pages for security, privacy & accounts.

 Ask a question in the